st4rdog/st4rdog.github.io/_references/unity/component.md

 isAvailable    : true
 type           : unity
 rel-tutorials  :
-rel-references : [rCommunication, rClass, rGameObject]
+rel-references : [rCamera, rClass, rCollider, rCommunication, rGameObject]

 # OPTIONS - GENERAL
-isHidden : false
+isPublic : true
 ---
 Components attach to <a href="{{ site.url }}{{ site.url-references-unity }}gameobject">GameObjects</a>.
 They are building blocks that add functionality to a GameObject.